American Hairless Terrier

 Exercise Needs

 You’ll have to take your American Terrier for a long walk daily and play so they can burn off some of that energy.
-They really enjoy digging, so a designated area in your garden to allow them to let them do this is ideal.
-Because of their small size and activity indoors, they are suitable for apartment living.
+They really enjoy digging, so a designated area in your garden to allow them to do this is ideal.
+Because of their small size and activity indoors, they are suitable for apartment living, just bear in mind the toys that may be needed to help them exercise and relieve boredom or they may become destructive.

 American Hairless Terriers are rather athletic and require a good amount of exercise.
 Owners should make sure they have time to take them on a long walk each day.
 If these dogs don’t have an outlet for their bundles of energy, they may get destructive and pick up other behavioral problems.
 These dogs enjoy challenging games and outdoor play.